Quick answer

 Benefits of Legal Counsel in Estate Planning

 Legal counsel plays a pivotal role in estate planning, offering expert advice on the legal aspects of inheritance tax.
-Solicitors can help draft wills, establish trusts, and provide guidance on other legal matters that can impact your estate’s tax liability.
+Solicitors can help with wills, establish trusts, and provide guidance on other legal matters that can impact your estate’s tax liability.

 The benefits of legal counsel in estate planning include: